zafarali/learning-angular/README.md

 		</div>
 	</div>
 ```
-If we set up our code as above, *scope inheritence* is broken Each new `ng-model` that we set up for the `message` is creating a new instance of message which means there is no longer communication between the two `message`s.
+If we set up our code as above, *scope inheritence* is broken.
+Each new `ng-model` that we set up for the `message` is creating a new instance of message which means there is no longer communication between the two `message`s.
 To rectify this we place a `data` model on the `$scope` which has the `message` property.
 I like to think of this as each controller getting its own scope because recitifying the code as shown below also doesn't fix the issue and no data is shared between the two controllers.
 ```html
 	<!--Script remains the same-->
 	<div ng-app="">